Cold email mistakes to avoid if you wanna get more replies

 What's wrong with this example?

-• multiple CTAs clutter the body of cold email making it more difficult to read and looking spammy
+• multiple CTAs clutter the body of a cold email, making it more difficult to read and looking spammy

-• prospects might feel confused because there’s no clear action to fulfil to get the communicated value
+• prospects might feel confused because there’s no clear action to fulfill to get the communicated value

 • it’s left to the reader to decide what’s best for them as the next step, which takes too much of their time and efforts